-Incentives in respect of Import Duties/Taxes and Fees for the E&P companies and the "service companies" are as per applicable SRO.
+Incentives in respect of Import Duties/Taxes and Fees for the E&P companies and the "service companies" are as per applicable SRO on the effective date of execution of the Exploration Licences/PCAs. .

 5.1.2 Production Bonuses

 Production bonuses will be payable on a contract area basis as follows: